President of Mongolia: Residences

 Generally, Mongolian leaders have lived at the president's residence at the Ikh Tenger Complex (Их тэнгэр цогцолбор).
 The complex is a protected area in the Bogd Khan Mountain.
 The residence is located next to the mansions of the Speaker of Parliament and Prime Minister.

 Winter Palace

-In 2017, newly elected president Battulga said that he intended to live in the "Winter Palace" in central Ulaanbaatar, also known as the marshal's residence, in a departure from tradition.
+In 2017, newly elected president Khaltmaagiin Battulga said that he intended to live in the "Winter Palace" in central Ulaanbaatar, also known as the marshal's residence, in a departure from tradition.
 It is located in the heart of the capital between Peace Avenue and Seoul Street (next to the 1st School and the Russian Embassy).
-The two story-building was built in 1947 as the residence of Marshal Khorloogiin Choibalsan.
-It has two luxury rooms and five other rooms as well as 52-80 person capacity banqueting hall.
+The two-story building was built in 1947 as the residence of Marshal Khorloogiin Choibalsan.
+It has two luxury rooms and five other rooms as well as 52 to 80-person capacity banqueting hall.

+Removal

+The president can be removed from office if two-thirds of the State Great Khural find them guilty of abusing their powers or violating their oath on the basis of the findings of the Constitutional Court of Mongolia.

+Succession

+According to Article 37 of the Constitution of Mongolia, in the temporary absence of the president, his/her powers shall be exercised by the Chairman of the State Great Khural.

+In the event of the resignation, death or voluntary retirement of the President, the presidential powers shall be exercised by the Chairman of the State Great Khural until the inauguration of a newly elected President.
+In such cases, the State Great Khural shall announce and hold presidential elections within four months.

+The procedure of the exercising the presidential duties by the parliamentary speaker shall be determined by law.

+Symbols

+The state emblem of Mongolia is the primary symbol of the Office of the President of Mongolia.
+Additionally, the state seal is held by the president and is used to authenticate official documents.